 Methods: A retrospective review was performed on patients from the National Trauma Data Bank who were transferred via helicopter or ground ambulance in 2014.
 Demographic information, length of stay (LOS), ventilator days, transport times, emergency department (ED) transport times, and mortality rate were abstracted.
-Transport times were dichotomized into 2 groups (<60 minutes and \geq 60 minutes).
-Chi-Square test was performed to analyze categorical variables, independent t-test was performed to analyze groups using transported by helicopter versus ground ambulance.
-The logistic model was statistically significant, Chi-Square=6444.5, p<0.00001.
+Transport times were dichotomized into 2 groups (<60 minutes and ≥ 60 minutes).
+Chi-Square test was performed to analyze categorical variables, independent t-test was performed to analyze continuous variables.
+Binary logistic regression model was performed to adjust for confounding variables in analyzing mortality rate between trauma patients transported by helicopter versus ground ambulance.
+The logistic model was statistically significant, Chi-Square=6444.5, p<0.0001.
 The model explained 27.0% (Nagelkerke R2) of variance and correctly classified 96.9% of the cases.